Special offers

 (1) Subject to any differing regulation in individual cases, the following applies to payment and shipping:

-a) Payment can be made optionally in advance (by bank transfer in advance, immediate transfer), PayPal, credit card, cash on delivery or by invoice.
+a) Payment can be made either in advance (by bank transfer in advance, instant transfer), PayPal, credit card, cash on delivery, or by invoice.
 The shop operator reserves the right to exclude certain payment methods based on the results of a credit check.

-b) In the case of advance payment or PayPal agreement, the goods will be shipped to the customer after receipt of the transfer amount.
-In the case of payment by credit card, the customer's account will be charged upon dispatch of the goods.
+b) In the case of payment by advance or PayPal, the goods will be shipped to the customer after receipt of the transfer amount.
+In the case of payment by credit card, the customer's account will be charged upon shipment of the goods.
 In the case of payment by invoice or cash on delivery, the shop operator will issue an invoice for the ordered goods, which will be handed over to the customer upon delivery of the goods.

 c) The customer bears the shipping costs.
 Shipping is generally only within the European Union.
 If shipping occurs in an individual case to a country outside the European Union, the customer is responsible for proper customs clearance and bears the costs and all other costs associated with the import.